MonashBioinformaticsPlatform/RNAsik-pipe/docs/docs.md

 ## Introduction

 `RNAsik` does alignment AND read counting, which makes [Degust](degust.erc.monash.edu) analysis one upload away AND BAM file pre-processed for IGV AND diagnostic QC metrics. `RNAsik` wraps [these tools](#prerequisites) making your RNAseq analysis more streamline. `RNAsik` has also "sanity checks" inbuilt, checking command line options, checking if options are valid files/directories and it will talk to you so don't sweat :) but do read the error messages.
+Upon completion a report capturing all logs and messages is generated and can be viewed for troubleshooting or, future reproducibility.

 ## Prerequisites